 The Password Expiration Notification job searches an LDAP directory for objects whose passwords expire in a specified number of days.
 When an object that meets the criteria is discovered, the job sends an e-mail to the address contained in the object’s mail LDAP attribute.

 Make sure you’ve already added the job to the driver set.
 If you haven’t, see Section 2.0, Adding a Predefined Job.

-On the General page in iManager, configure the following options:
+On the General page, configure the following options:

 Enable Job: Leave this option selected unless you don’t want the job to run.

 Delete the Job After it Runs Once: Select this option if you want the job to run one time only and then be deleted.

 Servers: Select the servers where you want the job to run.
 Multiple servers are available only if the driver is running on multiple servers.